-With four full days of Formula 1 festivities over the event’s race weekend, anyone in attendance is sure to experience the thrill and excitement of the sport that’s ultimately helped drive troves of fervent Formula 1 fanatics to each of the annual championship’s international stops.
-Beginning with practice sessions that offer a glimpse of what’s to come on race day, as well as a handful of alternative racing series events (such as vintage racing, Formula 2 and the Formula 4 U.S. Championship), these “preview” days provide just the right amount of anticipation and adrenaline before heading into qualifying on Saturday afternoon.
+With three full days of Formula 1 festivities over the event’s race weekend, anyone in attendance is sure to experience the thrill and excitement of the sport that’s ultimately helped drive troves of fervent Formula 1 fanatics to each of the annual championship’s international stops.
+Beginning with practice sessions that offer a glimpse of what’s to come on race day, as well as a handful of alternative racing series events (such as vintage racing, Formula 2 and the Formula 4 U.S. Championship), these “preview” sessions provide just the right amount of anticipation and adrenaline before heading into qualifying on Saturday afternoon.
 COTA’s concert schedule and other events across the facility’s immense infield and surrounding paddocks offer attendees a chance to truly appreciate what makes Formula 1 a worldwide phenomenon.

 For the Jetset reader, COTA Club’s Turn 12 location provides full-service catering and a clear view of the Lone Star painted corner, while F1’s Paddock Club gives VIPs up-close access to the ten teams and their talented drivers.
 On any of the four days, celebrities such as Jetset cover icon Matthew McConaughey and Will.I.Am can be seen in the Paddock area mingling with their fellow A-List counterparts and world-class drivers.
 Patrick Dempsey, Michael Douglas, and racing legends like nine-time Le Mans champion Tom Kristensen are regularly sighted at the sport’s annual U.S. event, making access to these exclusive areas of the gorgeous Circuit of The Americas a must for any affluent attendee.

 The 2021 Formula 1 championship season will bring inevitable changes, among them a completely new race car design and team budget restrictions that are aimed at narrowing the gap and delivering closer races with more exciting results.
 F1 is clearly destined to evolve into an even more popular sport, and tickets to the series’s only U.S. event are sure to sell out quickly.
 Our advice: reserve your pass today before it’s too late.
 It’s one heart-racing adventure not soon to be forgotten.